pjakiela/ECON523/exercises/E5-TWFE.md

 #### Part (b)

 Regress `enroll` on country and year fixed effects, and generate a variable `yresid` that contains the residuals from that regression.
-Make sure that you restrict the sample to obesrvations with `fpe` not equal to missing.
+Make sure that you restrict the sample to observations with `fpe` not equal to missing.

 #### Part (c)